 Prior to joining the Brennan Center, Pérez was the Civil Rights Fellow at Relman, Dane & Colfax, a civil rights law firm in Washington, DC.
 She graduated from Columbia Law School, where she was a Lowenstein Public Interest Fellow.
 Following law school, Pérez clerked for Hon.
-Anita B. Brody of the United States District Court for the Eastern District of Pennsylvania and for Hon.
-Julio M. Fuentes of the United States Court of Appeals for the Third Circuit.
+Anita B. Brody of the U.S. District Court for the Eastern District of Pennsylvania and for Hon.
+Julio M. Fuentes of the U.S. Court of Appeals for the Third Circuit.
 She previously served as the chair of the Election Law Committee of the City of New York Bar Association.
 Pérez is the recipient of several awards, including the Puerto Rican Bar Association Award for Excellence in Academia and the New Jersey League of Women Voters Making Democracy Work Award, and was named one of 2014’s 50 Hispanic Influentials by Hispanic Business.

 Pérez earned her undergraduate degree in political science from Yale University.
 She obtained a master’s degree in public policy from Harvard Kennedy School, where she was the recipient of the Robert F. Kennedy Award for Excellence in Public Service.
-Prior to law school, she was a Presidential Management Fellow, serving as a policy analyst for the United States Government Accountability Office on issues including housing and health care.
+Prior to law school, she was a Presidential Management Fellow, serving as a policy analyst for the U.S. Government Accountability Office on issues including housing and health care.